I need help understanding the licence terms, do you have a simple guide to help me?

-End Products must be significantly different than the original Item purchased.
-You must combine the Resources with other creative elements to ensure licensed Resources are used within a wider design to form an Original Design for products purchased under the Graphics Licence.
-An Original Design would be something you put time and effort into creating, ensuring the Resources are not the primary integrity/element of the Design, and you have combined the Resources with other original design work.
+End Products must be significantly different than the original Resource purchased.
+You must combine the Resources with other creative elements to ensure licensed Resources are used within a wider design to form an Original Design.
+An Original Design would be something you put time, effort and skill to produce, ensuring the Resources are not the primary integrity of the Design or End Product.
 The Resources should be used to facilitate your creative expression resulting in unique work different from the original Resource purchased.
-The resources may not be used stand alone (I offer an Enhanced Art Licence for most of my products should you wish to use the Resources stand alone).
+The Resources may not be used stand alone (I offer an Enhanced Art Licence for most of my products should you wish to use the Resources stand alone).

 End Products may not be used or sold in a way that is directly competitive with the original Resource you purchased.

-Patterns purchased under the Graphic Licence may not be used stand alone.
+Patterns purchased under the Standard Licence and Extended Licence may not be used stand alone.
 They may be used as backgrounds that form part of a wider design; as an overlay; or to fill a specific area within your Original Design.
-I offer an Enhanced Art Licence for my royalty-free Patterns should you wish to use them stand alone, please contact me for a Pattern Standard Licence.
+I offer an Enhanced Art Licence for my royalty-free Patterns should you wish to use them stand alone.

 End Products may not be sold or supplied in a way that allows for third parties to easily extract the Resources.